grimme-lab/xtb_docs/source/crest.rst

 =================================

 The thermally accessible ensemble of minimum-energy structures generally consists of conformers as well as rotamers, and hence can be called a conformer/rotamer ensemble (CRE).
-Many physical observables are obtained only for the timely average of the different low energy conformations of a molecule.
+Many physical observables are obtained as time average over the different low energy conformations of a molecule.
 Hence, in computational chemistry, it can be important to perform calculations on the favored conformation or an ensemble of conformations.
 Some examples for macroscopic observables that are depending on the conformation are pKa values, CD spectra, NMR spectra, IR spectra, etc..
-While calculations have generally only to be performed for different conformers (each having a distinct energy minimum, see figure below), rotamers can become important, e.g. for the calculation of NMR spectra where they represent the rapid (sub-experiment time scale) nuclei interchange leading to an average of NMR parameters.
+While calculations have generally only to be performed for different conformers (each having a distinct energy minimum, see figure below), rotamers can become important, e.g., for the calculation of NMR spectra where they represent the rapid (sub-experiment time scale) nuclei interchange leading to an average of NMR parameters.

 .. figure:: ../figures/cre-pes.png
    :scale: 100 %